kashmir96/osoappliance/content/directory/appliance-repair-technicians/hallrite.md

 categories: ["New Zealand"]
 tags: ["Gisborne"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/hallrite.webp
+ image: /img/laundryappliance/237.webp
- alt: 'Logo for Hallrite the New Zealand from Gisborne'
+ alt: 'NewZealand from hallrite'
 ---

 # Hallrite is an Appliance Repair Technician Company operating in Gisborne, New Zealand.